micheel665/Kit/README.md

 - OpenKit pastebin install: `pastebin get eqdNPkkb install-openkit`.
 - GuiKit pastebin install: `pastebin get guJxNvsS install-guikit`

-> __Heads Up:__ The current versions of Kit, OpenKit and GuiKit are unstable and can contain typo's, errors and bugs.
+> __Heads Up:__ Kit, OpenKit and GuiKit are made by humans and can thus contain typo's, errors and bugs.
 If you encounter one, please [create a new issue](https://github.com/AxTo/Kit/issues) if it hasn't been reported yet.

 # Documentation